-Irene Gedalof is Senior Lecturer and Course Leader for MSc Social Policy and MSc Social Policy and Evaluation.
+Irene Gedalof is Senior Lecturer in Sociology.
 She has taught women’s studies, sociology and social policy at London Metropolitan since 1998.

 Her publications and research interests are in the areas of identity, power and female embodiment, the intersections of gender, race and ethnicity in feminist theory, and representations of women in popular culture.
-Her most recent research has been on questions of home, identity and belonging in relation to representations of migrant women, migrant women’s practices of cultural reproduction, and questions of difference and intersectionality in equality and diversity policy and discourses.
-She is currently working on a new book-length project exploring the ways that inequalities and social differences are produced in the narratives that underpin current austerity policies in the UK.
+She has published on questions of home, identity and belonging in relation to representations of migrant women, migrant women’s practices of cultural reproduction, and questions of difference and intersectionality in equality and diversity policy and discourses.
+Her latest publication is Narratives of Difference in an Age of Austerity (2017 forthcoming, Palgrave), which explores the ways that inequalities and social differences are produced in the narratives that underpin current austerity policies in the UK.

-Irene supervises research students working on issues of gender, sexuality, race/ethnicity and disability, and runs a gender/sexuality research student forum for PhD students from across the university.
+Irene supervises research students working on issues of gender, sexuality, race/ethnicity and disability.
 She is a member of the Feminist Review editorial collective.

 - BA, East Asian Studies, McGill University, Montreal, Canada